sebastianarnold/She-Was-A-Visitor/README.md

 # She Was A Visitor

 "She Was A Visitor" is a vocal piece written by [Robert Ashley](https://en.wikipedia.org/wiki/Robert_Ashley) in 1967.
 It is based completely on speech and is performed by one single speaker and number of singers that are divided in chorus groups.
-A copy of the original score can be obtained [here](http://www.worldcat.org/oclc/678777368 Score).
+A copy of the original score can be obtained [here](http://www.worldcat.org/oclc/678777368).
 This recreation is an attempt to model the chorus digitally using Max 6, allowing a computer to perform the piece on its own or interactively.
-Please see the included [doc/She Was A Visitor (Recreation of a Composition by Robert Ashley).pdf](essay paper) for more details on the approach and technical documentation.
+Please see the included [essay paper](doc/She Was A Visitor (Recreation of a Composition by Robert Ashley).pdf) for more details on the approach and technical documentation.

 This Max 6 Patch was created in 2014 by [Sebastian Arnold](http://blog.sebastian-arnold.net/2014/10/she-was-a-visitor/) during the course "A History of Experimental Music in 10 1/2 Chapters" by Nicolas Collins at Technische Universität Berlin, Fachgebiet Audiokommunikation.

 Included speaker voices were kindly provided by Tanja Geke and Elias Emken.

+Here is a screenshot of the singer DSP model:

 <p align="center"><img src="doc/singer.png"></p>